ChiliPaneer/flaskProject3200/README.md

 * Adrian Monaghan: 3:25 Group 22
 * Venkat Pamulapati: 3:25 Group 22

+### Instructions for setup
+1. Create a mysql schema called `python_test`
+2. Import the schema from the `flaskProject3200/databse`
+3. Clone the repository
+4. Type `python3 -m pip install -r requirements.txt` into console
+5. Copy the `configExample.py` file into a new file called `config.py` in the `flaskr/` directory
+6. Fill out the appropriate fields to connect to your database
+7. Run the project!

 ### Technical Details
 * Flask for routing and server
 * MySQL for database